-Before a plan can be adopted, the 'competent authority' (Mayo County Council) needs to prove that the plan would have no significant effects on European sites' integrity.
+Before a plan can be adopted, the 'competent authority' (Mayo County Council) needs to prove that the plan would have no significant effects on European sites' integrity to the satisfaction of Office of Public Works.
 An uncertain result is not acceptable and is treated as adverse until proven otherwise.

 It is accepted best-practice for the assessment of strategic planning documents to be run as an iterative process alongside the plan development, with the emerging policies/objectives continually assessed for their possible effect on European sites and amended as necessary to ensure the adopted plan will not result in any significant effects on any European site (alone or in-combination).
-The Castlebar Town and Local Environs Local Area Plan was assessed iteratively, and a summary of the assessments at each stage is provided within the Concluding Statement.
+The Castlebar Local Area Plan (LAP) is currently at the early stages of planning with the current policies/objectives in draft.

 The source-receptor-pathway model was used for this assessment.
-An assessment of the plan identified European sites could be impacted upon by pathways (i.e., surface-water, groundwater, air pollution etc, disturbance).
+An assessment of the plan identified which European sites could be impacted upon by pathways (i.e., surface-water, groundwater, air pollution etc).
 Two European sites have pathway-receptors for potential significant effects arising from the implementation of the Plan, these are: